 Free parking here: St. Marys has plenty of unmetered parking spots on the streets, but do NOT park there.
 Those parking spaces have restricted hours and are not conducive to leaving your car all day long.
 Instead, there is a designated parking lot for those who are taking a day trip on the ferry over to Cumberland Island.
 It’s located one block west of the Visitor Center, with the exact location pinpointed here on Google Maps.

 What to See during a Cumberland Island Day Trip

-There are several notable and natural attractions lying all over Cumberland Island National Seashore.
+There are several notable attractions lying all over Cumberland Island National Seashore.
 Yet given the island is over 56 square miles, it’s simply not possible to see everything during a single Cumberland Island day trip.

 So before venturing out to this scenic barrier island, it’s important to prioritize which sights to visit during a Cumberland Island day trip.

 The following attractions are what most visitors seek out during a day trip to Cumberland Island:

 🏖️ Natural Beaches: Spanning 17 miles along the eastern coast of the island are beautiful natural beaches that Cumberland Island is often recognized for.